UniversityofBrighton/2023-exhibition-design/episodes/build-a-storyboard.Rmd

 ## Step 4: Build a storyboard for the proposed digital experience application (15 min)

-In this step, you will build the storyboard for our application.
+In this step, you will build the storyboard for your application.
 Please download the storyboard template from here: [https://museumsvictoria.com.au/media/6716/making-history-storyboard-tempate.pdf](https://museumsvictoria.com.au/media/6716/making-history-storyboard-tempate.pdf)

 ![The hands of an illustrator painter draw a storyboard for a movie or cartoon &copy; by Oleksandr under Education License from Adobe Stock](fig/AdobeStock_352645583.jpeg){alt="hands"}